Check window 10 / 11 user login history

 Do you know we can find out who was login into our windows 10 / 11 system when we are away?
 When someone logged into the system then their logged information will be stored in the windows 10 / 11 system.

-In Windows 11 or Windows 10, there is the "Auditing logon events" policy to track both local and network success and failed login attempts and resources access information.
-User's attempts to logged-in information can be seen using the event viewer.
+In Windows 11 or Windows 10, there is the "Auditing logon events" policy to track both local and network success and failed login attempts and resource access information.
+Users' attempts to logged-in information can be seen using the event viewer.

 Before going to check the window user login history, let us learn about Event Viewer.

-Event Viewer is auditing features that allow administrators to configure windows systems to record day-to-day activity perform on operating system activity in the security log.
+Event Viewer is an auditing feature that allows administrators to configure windows systems to record day-to-day activity perform on operating system activity in the security log.
 So in short Event Viewer is especially useful for troubleshooting Windows and application errors and security.

 The categories of events that can be logged are: